YouTube is a great place to make a living. I have a YouTube channel with over 1,000,000 views and have made over $12,000

 8. Sell Services

 Selling services like masterminds, group consulting, etc., to your followers is another effective way to leverage your channel into paid opportunities hence earning Money from YouTube.
 Although this type of monetization can be slow initially, it can be very lucrative once you hit critical mass.

-In addition to making loads of money selling your services, you will also be able to develop a strong community around the services you offer.
-This is similar to how you can make money on Reddit as well.
-Simply offer or perform a service for someone, and they’ll pay you for your work.
+In addition to making money on YouTube selling your services, you will also develop a strong community around the services you offer.
+This is similar to how you can make Money on Reddit as well.
+Simply provide or perform a service for someone, and they’ll pay you for your work.

 How to Maximize Earnings by Selling Services on YouTube